 - If you do not want a meeting, or it is not possible, you will be sent a detailed written reply to your complaint, including the suggestions for resolving the matter, within 21 days of sending you the acknowledgement latter.

 - At this stage, if you are still not satisfied, you should contact us again and we will arrange for another senior member within the firm to review the decision.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

 - If you are still not satisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the complaint.
 We would hope that this does not become necessary and that we can resolve matters between ourselves.
 Contact details are as follows:

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint and within the following timescales:

-- a) Six years from the date of the act or omission about which you are complaining occurring, or
+- a) One year from the date of the act or omission being complained about, or

-- b) Three years from the date you should reasonably have known there were grounds for complaint.
+- b) One year from the date when the complainant should have realised that there was cause for complaint.